Sienci-Labs/Resources/addons/addons-common/addons-tls.md

 1. Re-connect to gSender

-1. Jog the machine to a place on your wasteboard where you can conduct a manual tool change safely
+1. Jog the machine to a place where you can change out your end mill safely and easily, like at the front of your machine.

 1. Navigate to Tool Changing tab then adjust the **Manual tool change location**
     - First press Grab button to get the X and Y values